rezowan-kabir/dev-stack/README.md

 ## React Questions & Answers

-### 1. What is JSX, and why is it used in React?
+## 1. What is JSX, and why is it used in React?

-**Answer:** JSX (JavaScript XML) is a syntax extension for JavaScript that lets developers write HTML-like markup inside a JavaScript file.
-It is used in React because it makes building component UI structures intuitive, readable, and easy to maintain while combining render logic with component structure.
+**Answer:**JSX is a JavaScript syntax that lets us write HTML-like code inside JavaScript.
+It makes React code easier to read and helps us describe what the UI should look like directly inside our components.

-### 2. What is the difference between props and state?
+## 2. What is the difference between props and state?

 **Answer:**
-- **Props (Properties):** Immutable data passed down from a parent component to a child component (read-only for the child).
+- **Props:** Props are data passed from a parent component to a child component.
+The child component can use the data but should not change it directly.
-- **State:** Internal data managed within a component that can change over time.
-When state changes, the component automatically re-renders to reflect the new state in the UI.
+- **State:** State is data managed inside a component.
+It can change when something happens, and React updates the UI when the state changes.

-### 3. What does the `useState` hook do, and where did you use it in this project?
+## 3. What does the `useState` hook do, and where did you use it in this project?

-**Answer:** The `useState` hook allows functional components to create, hold, and update their own local state.
-In this project, `useState` was used in `App.tsx` to store the loaded technology list (`technologies`), maintain the selected items in the user's stack (`stack`), and manage the loading spinner state (`loading`).
+**Answer:**`useState` is a React hook that lets us store and update data inside a component.
+In this project, I used it in `App.tsx` to store the technology data, keep track of the technologies added to the stack, and control the loading state.

-### 4. What does the `useEffect` hook do, and why did you need it to load the JSON data?
+## 4. What does the `useEffect` hook do, and why did you need it to load the JSON data?

-**Answer:** The `useEffect` hook is used to handle side effects in components, such as fetching data, modifying the DOM, or setting up subscriptions.
-In this project, it was used to fetch the technology items from local `data.json` file asynchronously as soon as the main application component mounted on the screen.
+**Answer:** `useEffect` is used when we need to perform something after a component renders, such as fetching data.
+In this project, I used it to fetch the technology data from the local `data.json` file when the `App` component loads.

-### 5. Why does every item in a `.map()` list need a unique `key` prop?
+## 5. Why does every item in a `.map()` list need a unique `key` prop?

-**Answer:** React uses the unique `key` prop to identify which items in a list have changed, been added, or been removed.
-It optimizes performance during the reconciliation process by preventing unnecessary re-renders of unchanged DOM elements.
+**Answer:** A unique `key` helps React identify each item in a list.
+This allows React to understand which items have changed, been added, or removed when the UI updates.

-### 6. What is conditional rendering?
+## 6. What is conditional rendering?
 Give an example from this project.

-**Answer:** Conditional rendering means rendering different components or markup based on specific conditions (e.g., using ternary operators `? :` or logical `&&`).
+**Answer:** Conditional rendering means showing different UI depending on a condition.
+In this project, I used it to show a loading spinner while the JSON data is being loaded and display the technology cards after the data is ready.

 **Example from project (`TechCard.tsx`):**
 ```tsx